mmorise/World/README.md

 World.JS (https://github.com/GloomyGhost-MosquitoSeal/World.JS) is a JavaScript Wrapper for World Vocoder.

 World.NET (https://github.com/aqtq314/World.NET) is a C# Wrapper for World Vocoder.

+WorldInApple (https://github.com/fuziki/WorldInApple) is a Swift wrapper for World Vocoder

 Note: To avoid making the project complicated, I decided not to merge it to my repository and introduce your project here.
 The other reason is that I can't support some computer languages.